Check out these awesome frequently forgotten and little known baby products that you’ll want to register for!

 There may be affiliate links in this post.
 Read this disclosure policy to learn more.

-This is a uniquely shaped wearable blanket that works great when you have to stop swaddling.
+This is a uniquely shaped wearable blanket that you’ll come to rely on when you have to stop swaddling.

 (P.S.
 If you haven’t learned about when to stop swaddling yet, I’ll include the link for you again at the end of this post!)

-It contains baby’s arms, while still allowing him to have free range of motion.
+The Zipadee-Zip contains a baby’s arms, while still allowing them to have free range of motion.

-I wish I had registered for a couple of them!
+(I wish I had registered for two, actually).

 If you’re OCD about organizing baby’s stuff like I am, you’re going to want these.